 The engraving process

-Thankfully, in today’s age various tools have been invented to make the job easier and a more versatile technique.
+Thankfully, nowadays various tools have been invented to make the job easier and more versatile.
 For example, the Dremel Engraver is a handheld tool used to engrave on not just metal, but a range of other materials like wood, plastic and ceramics.

-Now we’ve gone through the traditional methods, it’s time to compare the new methods of etching vs engraving.
-Predominantly, the laser technique.
-Similar to the traditional processes, it’s important to understand the key difference between laser etching and engraving.
+Similar to the traditional processes, it’s important to understand the key differences between laser etching and laser engraving.
 With both methods using a high heat beam to melt the material, they’re equally as effective at making designs in a metal of your choosing.
 However, there are a few things to consider when weighing up the pros and cons of laser etching vs laser engraving for jewellery making.

 When it comes to laser engraving, this is likely to withstand more wear and tear from handling than laser etching.
-Although, laser etching may be a more appropriate choice for safety-critical parts as engraving can cut too deep and subsequently damage vital parts of the design.
-Discover Cooksongold’s range of engraving machines and accessories online.
-Our selection of GRS jewellery tools are designed to speed up the process, so you can produce more of your designs.
+Although, laser etching may be a more appropriate choice for safety-critical parts, as engraving can cut too deep and subsequently damage vital parts of the design.

-So, etching vs engraving – which is the best process for you?
-Now you know more about the differences between the two methods, hopefully you’re feeling more confident to try out each method and find out whether etching or engraving is best for you.
-Make sure you have all the sheet metal and jewellery tools you need before you begin.
+Now you know more about the differences between etching and engraving, hopefully you feel more confident to try out each method and find out which is best for you.